hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 ### Python interpreter

+>An interpreter is a program that reads and executes code.
+This includes source code, pre-compiled code, and scripts.
+Basically, the Python interpreter is the application that runs your python script.

->By default, Python source files are treated as encoded in UTF-8.
+By default, Python source files are treated as encoded in UTF-8.
 But the standard library only uses ASCII characters for identifiers, a convention that any portable code should follow.
-To display all these characters properly, your editor must recognize that the file is UTF-8, and it must use a font that supports all the characters in the file.
+To display all these characters properly, python interpreter will recognize that the file is UTF-8, and support all the characters in the file.

+What the interpreter does in a nutshell:

+1. Read the script line by line and converts that script into python byte code.
+2. The interpreter then executes the file instruction by instruction, it is at this stage errors are created if your code generates such errors.

 ### Invoking the Interpreter